Hiram Emory Widener Jr.: Federal judicial service

 Widener was nominated by President Richard Nixon on June 19, 1969, to the United States District Court for the Western District of Virginia, to a new seat authorized by 71 Stat.
-586. He was confirmed by the United States Senate on July 11, 1969, and received his commission on July 14, 1969.
+586 following the certification of Thomas J. Michie as disabled.
+He was confirmed by the United States Senate on July 11, 1969, and received his commission on July 14, 1969.
 He served as Chief Judge from 1971 to 1972.
 His service terminated on October 27, 1972, due to his elevation to the Fourth Circuit.

 Widener was nominated by President Nixon on September 25, 1972, to a seat on the United States Court of Appeals for the Fourth Circuit vacated by Judge Albert Vickers Bryan.
 He was confirmed by the Senate on October 12, 1972, and received commission on October 17, 1972.
 He assumed senior status on July 17, 2007.
 He was the last federal appeals court judge in active service to have been appointed by President Nixon.
 His service terminated on September 19, 2007, due to his death.